VodafoneAustralia/ec2-tools/README.md

 # Summary

+A simple hostname-centric scripting interface to Amazon EC2.

-A bunch of wrapper scripts for the Amazon EC2 API command line tools, which are intended to support a simple workflow.
+Mostly wrapping the Amazon EC2 API command line tools, these scripts support a simple workflow for managing EC2 instances by hostname.
+They're intended primarily for automation of EC2 from build systems, but can be used by fleshy beings as well.

 The basic idea is that you want to bring up one or more EC2 instances, tag each one with a fully qualified hostname and then configure Route53 DNS to point that name to the associated host.